Almenon/AREPL-vscode/README.md

 **VENV**

-to use you arepl with VENV you can set the AREPL.pythonPath setting to reference the location of your venv python
+To use you arepl with VENV you can set the AREPL.pythonPath setting to reference the location of your venv python.
+You can use ${workspaceFolder} to reference the current workspace folder.

 **Variable Representation**